• Skip to primary navigation

 Alternatively, while I prefer the convenience of storing cupcakes in stackable containers, you could opt for a freezer bag instead.
 You'll still want to store cupcakes in containers of some kind before placing them into the freezer bag and sealing it shut.

-three vanilla cupcakes on a small white cake stand, surrounded by sprinkles
+Three vanilla cupcakes on a small white cake stand, surrounded by confetti sprinkles.

 Cupcake Storage in the Refrigerator